philippmCode/dieVision/README.md

 ## Project Context

-This project was developed as part of a **university assignment**, with the goal of building an interactive HTML5 webpage using modern browser APIs to create a spatially aware experience.
+This project was developed as part of a **university assignment**, with the goal of building an interactive HTML5 webpage using modern browser APIs.

 ## Try It Out